diodechain/website/_posts/2025-07-31-diode-collab-update-july.md

 **Bug Fixes**
 <br>
-The team addressed various bugs including fixing PIN issues, accidental pause of filing syncing, push notifications only be available to members accepted to a Zone, and the quicker validation of join codes.
+The team addressed various bugs including fixing a PIN entry issue, accidental pause of filing syncing, restricted push notifications to active members of a Zone, and sped up validation of join codes.

 If you want to read more about the specifics of each update and read through the additional updates, go to our [App Versions](https://app.docs.diode.io/docs/versions/1-17-11/) page and check out the specific version details.